kipcrk290/Data_analysis_projects/README.md

 # Data_analysis_projects

-#### Here are some python projects concering data analysis using Jupyter notebook.
+#### Here are some python projects concerning data analysis using Jupyter notebook.